wch444/Assortment-Benchmark/README.md

 # Hard Instances for Assortment Optimization under MMNL and NL Choice Models

-This repository provides a benchmark dataset for the assortment optimization problems under two popular discrete choice models: the **Mixed Multinomial Logit (MMNL)** and **Nested Logit (NL)** choice models.
+This repository provides a dataset for the assortment optimization problems under two popular discrete choice models: the **Mixed Multinomial Logit (MMNL)** and **Nested Logit (NL)** choice models.

-This benchmark provides hard instances we generated using a systematic approach (see our paper), and an accessible interface to test the performance of an algorithm designed by you.
+This dataset provides hard instances we generated using a systematic approach (see our paper), and an accessible interface to test the performance of an algorithm designed by you.
 The code is designed for **reproducibility, extensibility, and comparability**.

 ---